wiremock/wiremock/docs-v2/_docs/simulating-faults.md

 `RANDOM_DATA_THEN_CLOSE`: Send garbage then close the connection.

 `CONNECTION_RESET_BY_PEER`: Close the connection, setting `SO_LINGER` to 0 and thus preventing the `TIME_WAIT` state being entered.
 Typically causes a "Connection reset by peer" type error to be thrown by the client.
+Note: this only seems to work properly on *nix OSs.
+On Windows it will most likely cause the connection to hang rather than reset.

 In JSON (fault values are the same as the ones listed above):